Born2Root/HitStar/README.md

 	  =LINKS([@[Full Date]];4)
 - Path to the music file
 	- We need the base path of the folder where your music files will later also be stored.
-	    * It makes sense to split the songs into the different categorys of the game (like, Summer Hits, Rock, etc.)
+	    * It makes sense to split the songs into the different categories of the game (like, Summer Hits, Rock, etc.)
 - Path to icons on the cards
 	- If you want icons on the cards, you need to specify the path to the local stored picture
 - Path to the QR-Code